aosabook/500lines/cluster/CHAPTER.rst

 To recap, cluster's roles are:

  * Acceptor -- make promises and accept proposals
- * Replica -- manage the distributed state machine, submitting proposals, committing decisions, and responding to requesters
+ * Replica -- manage the distributed state machine: submitting proposals, committing decisions, and responding to requesters
  * Leader -- lead rounds of the Multi-Paxos algorithm
  * Scout -- perform the ``Prepare``/``Promise`` portion of the Multi-Paxos algorithm for a leader
  * Commander -- perform the ``Accept``/``Accepted`` portion of the Multi-Paxos algorithm for a leader